kubernetes/website/v1.1/docs/admin/networking.md

 Until now this document has talked about containers.
 In reality, Kubernetes applies IP addresses at the `Pod` scope - containers within a `Pod` share their network namespaces - including their IP address.
-This means that containers within a `Pod` can all reach each other’s ports on `localhost`.
+This means that containers within a `Pod` can all reach each other's ports on `localhost`.
 This does imply that containers within a `Pod` must coordinate port usage, but this is no different than processes in a VM.
 We call this the "IP-per-pod" model.
 This is implemented in Docker as a "pod container" which holds the network namespace